- Indoor Use: It is recommended using a container with a plastic saucer within the fiberglass planter. No holes or exterior saucers are necessary.

-- How will they age over time: Copper, matte black, bronze, cast iron, and stainless steel are constructed with metals fused to the fiberglass, therefore they will age naturally over time.
+- Aging: How will they age over time?
+Copper, Matte Black, bronze and Stainless Steel are constructed with metals fused to the fiberglass, therefore they will age naturally over time.
 Certain factors will affect the degree of change due to climate.
 For example, geographic areas with higher salinity will accelerate the patina of the bronze and copper finishes.
 Matte black and stainless will become more matte over time.
 A great way to slow the aging process is to apply a clear wax on the container you can use an automotive grade wax or a clear furniture polish, which will give you an additional moisture and UV barrier.
 Please note this will add a shine to your finish, so before applying to the finish apply in a small area that is not visible.
 The painted finishes are best suited for indoors and covered outdoor applications.
 Prolonged UV exposure will fade darker colors over time lighter colors will do better but will still fade eventually.

 - Drainage: For outdoor use it is sometimes necessary to drill drainage holes.
 Any standard drill bit will work just space the necessary quantity of holes evenly around the bottom of the container.
 In most cases three holes are more than sufficient, diameters from 1/4" to 1/2".
 For a nominal charge you can request drainage holes prior to shipping.

 - How can I prevent staining from drainage: The best way to prevent surface stains is to use a saucer, you can purchase a saucer from IAP please look for product #SCR.
 Another method is to use potting soil that does not contain chicken manure.
 A good example of a potting soil that will not stain is "American Soil Ultra Potting Mix".